islamshazly/Network/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Have an access of Areeb Private in house repo
+ios: 10
+install ruby cocoa pod
 ## Installation

 Network-AG is available through [CocoaPods](https://cocoapods.org).
 To install